-After controlling for comorbidities, OSA patients were twice as likely to have to be hospitalized or to die than patients without Covid.
-There also seemed to be a greater risk for patients who used a PAP machine compared to those who did not, but the researchers think that the counterintuitive result may be due to the small study size.
+After controlling for comorbidities, OSA patients were twice as likely to need to be hospitalized or die than patients without Covid.
+There also seemed to be a greater risk for patients who used a PAP machine compared to those who did not, but the researchers think this counterintuitive result may be due to the small study size.

-I have OSA!
-What should I do about the increased risk from Covid-19?
+I have OSA.
+What should I do about the increased risk of Covid-19?

 If you have OSA, don’t panic.
 Your risk is greater than the general population, but there are steps you can take to protect yourself: